barthh/api-imdb/README.md

 [![Dimitri][linkedin-dimitri-shield]][linkedin-dimitri-url]
 [![Barth][linkedin-barthh-shield]][linkedin-barthh-url]

-This application is a school project to learn how to retrieve data from an API, exploit it and make versioning code.
+This application is a school project used to learn how to retrieve data from an API, exploit it and make versioning code.
+We tried to go further by implementing a website UI to make it more accesible for the user.

 <!-- TABLE OF CONTENTS -->
 <details open>